tiagodeluna/study-notes/Azure/README.md

 Tip: Unused resources left running still can cost you money.
 You can delete resources individually or delete the resource group to delete the entire set of resources.
 ```

-## Azure Cloud Shell
+## Azure Cloud Shell, CLI, and PowerShell

-A browser-based command-line console for managing and developing Azure resources.
+**Azure Cloud Shell**: A *browser-based command-line console* for managing and developing Azure resources.
 Cloud Shell provides two experiences to choose from, Bash and PowerShell.
 Both include access to the Azure command-line interface called *Azure CLI* and to *Azure PowerShell*.

+**Azure PowerShell**: A *module that you can install* for Windows PowerShell or PowerShell Core, which is a cross-platform version of PowerShell that runs on Windows, Linux, or macOS.
+It enables you to connect to your Azure subscription and manage resources.
+You can create administration scripts and use automation tools to automate repetitive tasks and optimize your workflow.

+    New-AzVM ` -ResourceGroupName "MyResourceGroup" ` -Name "TestVm" ` -Image "UbuntuLTS" `

+**Azure CLI**: A cross-platform *command-line program* (Bash) that connects to Azure and executes administrative commands on Azure resources.
+Cross-platform means that it can be run on Windows, Linux, or macOS.

+    az vm create --resource-group MyResourceGroup --name TestVm --image UbuntuLTS --generate-ssh-keys

 ---